Associated Student Body

 Senior & Parent Dinner

-The evening includes dinner, a guest speaker, recognitions of the “Lifers” (those that spend all six years at ANA), a slide show showcasing the growth of the Cadets, a Cadet-created video made for their loved ones, recognition of Honor Council and ASB officers, and finally, an inspiring send off from the General.
+The evening includes dinner, a guest speaker, special recognitions, a slide show showcasing the growth of the cadets, special presentations, recognition of Honor Council and ASB officers, and finally, an inspiring send off from the President.